 The entrance gates only opened during the daytime, locking the Jewish residents inside at night.
 They were also forced out of the city by the pope on two different occasions during the 16th century.

 Today, the Old Jewish Ghetto resembles a small-scale version of the rest of the historic centre.

-However, the streets are a little narrower and the buildings are a little smaller.
+However, the streets are a little narrower, and the buildings are a little smaller.
 It also features many bridges and staircases connecting the crowded buildings.

-It’s an interesting area to explore and entirely pedestrianized.
+It’s an interesting area to explore and is entirely pedestrianized.
 As you walk around, you’ll pass artisan workshops and dozens of cafes.
 Stop at one of the cafes for a quick treat before continuing on your way.